-(Okay, some of you dear readers do not have ADHD, and you have an easy time remembering this stuff!
+(Okay, dear readers do not have ADHD, you have an easy time remembering this stuff!
 Well, not me!
 I have ADHD, too.
 And, sometimes I still forget that my husband isn’t doing these things on purpose.)

-As frustrated as you may be at being “the responsible one” or “the adult” or “the one who fixes all the problems” that your ADHD partner creates, your actions and input also remain absolutely crucial to your partner getting successful treatment.
+Sure, maybe you’re frustrated with always being “the responsible one” or “the adult” or “the one who fixes all the problems” that your ADHD partner creates.
+But guess what?
+Your actions and input might be the most effective way to turn that situation around—and help to ensure a competent evaluation and treatment.

 Chapter 12 (and heck, every other chapter in the book) brims with stories from support-group members whose ADHD partners received rotten treatment because the mental healthcare provider:

 - Didn’t “believe” in ADHD, as though it were Santa Claus or the Tooth Fairy.